MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 <!-- End tab selectors.  -->

 > [!IMPORTANT]
-> This feature is only available in [Windows Terminal Preview 1.1](https://aka.ms/terminal-preview/).
+> This feature is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview/).

 ### Tab focus